stackhpc/openstack-config/README.rst

 =============================================

 This project contains Ansible playbooks and configuration of infrastructure on an existing OpenStack cloud for the OpenStack system.
+(Supported up to Yoga release.)

 Preparation
 ===========